mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 ### 3.5 Digital GPIOs

-MRS products all include a variety of GPIO pins.
-The SDK must provide an easy **interface for setting up, reading from, and writing to GPIO pins**.
+All MRS products include a variety of GPIO pins.
+The SDK must provide an **easy interface for setting up, reading from, and writing to GPIO pins**.

 Reading and writing to and from pins must be fully synchronous and as error-free as possible.